Nav2510/interviewDream/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## CI/CD Pipeline

+Project use [Github actions](https://docs.github.com/en/actions/quickstart) for running build pipeline on Ubuntu container.
+Pipeline runs for each `Pull request` created for the `develop` branch.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.